Why Do South Africans Compare PowerBall and Lotto?

 Quick answer for voice search

 The SA PowerBall jackpot odds are 1 in 42,375,200.
 The SA Lotto jackpot odds are 1 in 20,358,520.
-Lotto gives you approximately twice the chance of winning the jackpot compared to PowerBall.
+Lotto gives you approximately twice the chance of winning the jackpot compared to PowerBall — though both are extraordinarily unlikely.

 These figures come directly from the official Ithuba game rules.
 Here is how the maths works out: